make-all/libphalias/README.md

 This can be useful if you've already moved users over to a new authentication backend, and want to maintain links between users on both svn and phabricator.

+NOTE: There is currently work underway to let users specify their own aliases in the Phabricator settings, see https://secure.phabricator.com/T12164 This extension may be obsoleted by that work.

 Installation
 ------------

 To install this library, simply clone this repository alongside your phabricator
 installation:
+the Phabricator settings, see https://secure.phabricator.com/T12164 This extension may be obsoleted by that work.
     cd /path/to/install
 	git clone https://github.com/make-all/libphalias.git